Angry FUTMinna Students Lock Out Vice Chancellor, Shut Campus

 The protesting students alleged recurring robbery attacks and killings of fellow students off campus.

-As reported by Daily Trust, it took several hours before the university security created a way for the Vice Chancellor to gain access into the university.
+As reported by Daily Trust, it took several hours before the university security created a way for the vice-chancellor to gain access into the university.

 “For the past one week, we have not had it comfortable with the rate of robbery attacks .
-We have continued to lose our valuables including our laptops and phones.
+We have continued to lose our valuables, including our laptops and phones.
 Some of my colleagues were injured last night.
 Should we continue like this?
-We are not safe honestly speaking.”
+We are not safe, honestly speaking.”

-He blamed the FUT Minna management for not taking measures to address the off campus security concerns.
+He blamed the FUT Minna management for not taking measures to address the off-campus security concerns.

-Schools close in several states amid insecurity
+Schools close in several states amid insecurity.

 Recall that learning centres in some states in Nigeria shut down amid rising fears of terrorist attacks and abductions.

-Teachers’ strike in Oyo state has led to school closures, raising concerns over student safety and insecurity.
+A teachers’ strike in Oyo state has led to school closures, raising concerns over student safety and insecurity.

-Edo state in South-South Nigeria, closed schools following intelligence warnings of a planned mass abduction.
+Edo state, in South-South Nigeria, closed schools following intelligence warnings of a planned mass abduction.

 Terrorists re-abduct Papiri Schoolchildren in Niger

-Meanwhile, Legit.ng also reported that terrorists attacked communities in Agwara LGA of Niger state, killing over 30 people and abducting many villagers, including schoolchildren.
+Meanwhile, Legit.ng also reported that terrorists attacked communities in the Agwara LGA of Niger state, killing over 30 people and abducting many villagers, including schoolchildren.

 Some of the abducted pupils were reportedly among those released from captivity after negotiations with authorities.